InBody vs DEXA Scans: Which is Better?

 Pros

-• Tracks regional muscle & fat plus visceral fat
+• Tracks regional muscle and fat plus visceral fat

 • Includes non-diagnostic bone-density insight